CRiQ01/Valorant-External/README.md

+GUYS THIS IS SO OUTDATED LIKE PLEASE GO ON UC AND FIND SOMETHING LIKE IS ACTUALLY GOOD FOR YOUR P2C

 # Valorant-External
 !
 NONE OF THESE FILES WERE CODED / MODIFIED BY ME.
 I don't want people to believe I could ever code such bad pSource !
 Valorant big pasta made by some literally no experience kids who specialize in C+P. Big release.
 Big pasta.